-headspace Bankstown is a free and confidential service where young people between the ages of 12 and 25 can access friendly youth mental health professionals. headspace Bankstown offers a range of services for young people who are experiencing a tough time or are worried about their mental health and wellbeing.
+headspace Bankstown is a free and confidential service where young people between the ages of 12-25 can access friendly youth mental health professionals.

-If you want to talk or make an appointment, call us on 02 9393 9669, drop into our centre or email us at firstname.lastname@example.org,au .
+If you want to talk or make an appointment, call us, drop into our centre, or email us (see more information section).
 If you’re not feeling up to contacting us yourself, feel free to ask your family, friend, teacher, doctor or someone close to you to make a referral or contact us on your behalf.

 headspace Bankstown is operated by Flourish Australia.
 All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, South Western Sydney (South Western Sydney PHN).